yellowcheese773/css-exercises/foundations/01-css-methods/README.md

 The properties you need to add to each element are:

 * `div`: a red background, white text, a font size of 32px, center aligned, and bold
-* `p`: a green background, white text, and a font size of 18px
+* `p`: a green background, white text, and a fsont size of 18px
 * `button`: an orange background and a font size of 18px

 ## Desired Outcome